kaveh096/qc-hello-worlds/README.md

 The first step is to learn (or re-learn) the fundamentals of Quantum Mechanics.

-3.  **[The Feynman Lectures](https://www.feynmanlectures.caltech.edu/III_toc.html) on Physics, Vol. III**: A classic and insightful introduction to quantum mechanics by Richard Feynman..
+3.  **[The Feynman Lectures](https://www.feynmanlectures.caltech.edu/III_toc.html) on Physics, Vol. III**: A classic and insightful introduction to quantum mechanics by Richard Feynman.
 4.  ✅ **Susskind's "The Theoretical Minimum"**: A book and [lecture series](https://theoreticalminimum.com/courses) by Leonard Susskind that aims to provide the essential knowledge for modern physics.
 The fact that this is freely available is baffling to me.
       * The [Quantum Mechanics course](https://theoreticalminimum.com/courses/quantum-mechanics/2012/winter) is a requirement, comprising approximately 20 hours of video lectures.
       * The rest are optional.
 I'm hooked and will likely continue.